gitbls/pistrong/README.md

 user with a link to the certificates, and a separate email with the password for the certificate.

-If you're using `pistrong` without a full InstallPiStrong install, use `InstallPiStrong postconf` which will create:
+If you want to use `pistrong` without a full InstallPiStrong install, use `InstallPiStrong postconf` which will create:
 * `/etc/swanctl/swanctl.conf` strongSwan config file for iOS and Windows roadwarrior configuration
 * `/etc/swanctl/pistrongdb.json` pistrong CA database